kyawzawaungdevops/whateverOps-Day-13-Homwork/README.md

 This repository contains a Docker Compose setup for running a MongoDB, Redis, and a Node.js application.
 The `docker-compose.yml` file defines the services and the network required for the setup.

-I updated line 29 of index.mjs like following:
+I updated the line 29 of index.mjs like following:

 ```javascript
 const client = redis.createClient({url: `redis://${redisHost}:${redisPort}`});